First Fitna: Background

 Uthman succeeded Umar upon the latter's assassination by a slave in 644.
 The new caliph's policies elicited discontent among the Muslim elite as well as accusations of nepotism.
 He began centralizing power by relying on his Umayyad relatives, who had long opposed Muhammad before converting to Islam in 630.
 His favor toward relatives was to the exclusion of other members of the Quraysh, (Note: Grouping of the Meccan clans to which Muhammad and the caliphs, including Uthman, belonged.) who had enjoyed significant authority during the reign of his two predecessors.
 He appointed his kinsmen to nearly all of the important provincial governorships.
 Although Uthman continued Muslim expansion in Persia and Egypt, these conquests came to a halt by the latter half of his reign.
 The influx of spoils slowed, magnifying economic issues that had previously been tempered by incoming revenue.
 This was coupled with the antipathy of the Arab nomads towards central authority, which had hitherto been superseded by the continued war effort.
 The continued migration of Arab tribes from the Peninsula to the conquered territories also resulted in reduced payments from the revenue of the lands, which led to resentment among the earlier settlers.
-Early settlers also saw their status threatened by land grants in the conquered territories to prominent Qurayshites like Talha ibn Ubayd Allah and Zubayr ibn al-Awwam, as well as land acquisitions by late-arriving tribal chiefs, such as Ashath ibn Qays.
+Early settlers also saw their status threatened by land grants in the conquered territories to prominent Qurayshites like Talha ibn Ubayd Allah and Zubayr ibn al-Awwam, as well as land acquisitions by late-arriving tribal chiefs, such as Al-Ash'ath ibn Qays.
 These chiefs were given this territory in exchange for their lands in Arabia.
 Furthermore, Uthman took control of the crown lands of Iraq as state assets and demanded that the provincial surplus be forwarded to the caliph.
 This interference in provincial affairs brought about widespread opposition to his rule, especially from Iraq and Egypt, where the majority of the conquering armies had settled.

-Encouraged by the Medinese elite including prominent figures like Talha, Zubayr, Amr ibn al-As (the conqueror and former governor of Egypt who Uthman deposed in favour of his foster brother), and Muhammad's wife Aisha, the provincial opposition subsequently broadened into open rebellion.
+Encouraged by disaffected Muslim elites in Medina, the provincial opposition subsequently broadened into open rebellion.
 Dissidents from Egypt and Iraq marched on Medina, killing the caliph in June 656.
 Ali, Muhammad's cousin and son-in-law, was subsequently recognized caliph.